schultek/dart_mappable/README.md

           - lib/main.dart
           - lib/models.dart # multiple independent entry files
         options:

-          # use only one of (exclude, include)
-          exclude: [ClassA, ClassB] # ignores specific classes, generates code for all else
-          include: [ClassC, ClassD] # generates code for specified classes, ignores all else

           # the case style for the map keys, defaults to 'none'
           caseStyle: none # or 'camelCase', 'snakeCase', etc.
           # the case style for stringified enum values, defaults to 'none'